CMC-lab/TranCIT/docs/installation.rst

 .. code-block:: bash

-   pip install dynamic-causal-strength
+   pip install trancit

 .. tip::
-   Replace `'dynamic-causal-strength'` with the actual PyPI package name if different.
+   Replace `'trancit'` with the actual PyPI package name if different.

 Install from Source
 ===================